louaymmaa/storage-management-website/README.md

 > ⚠️ This version is a **frontend demo only**
 > The backend (PHP/MySQL) was removed to allow online preview.

-1. Clone the repository or download the ZIP
+1. Open `index.html` in any modern browser
-2. Open `index.html` in any modern browser
+2. Use `admin` as the username and `password` as the password to sign in
 3. Browse the site and test the UI features

 ## Project Structure